andr3adg/codingchallenge/README.md

 ## Congratulations! :tada:

-You've successfully run and modified this React Native App.
+You've successfully run this React Native App.

 ## Libraries installed/used and for what purpose: